bmarv/collaborative-online-music/README.md

 <br><br>

 ## Installation
-This Program is build with the node-version 10.19 and requires a dependency ffmpeg for server-side media-manipulation and openssl for hosting with an ssl-certificate, which is installable on debian-based systems with the following command:
+This Program is build with the node-version 10.19 and requires as dependencies ffmpeg for server-side media-manipulation and openssl for hosting with an ssl-certificate, which is installable on debian-based systems with the following command:
 ```bash
 apt update
 apt install -y ffmpeg openssl